pawelngei/alxd.org/content/18en_neuroon_analysis_results.md

 NeuroOn isn't a medical grade device, but it's much better than a coin toss.

 The total accuracy in detecting sleep stages is **65%**.
+While the results may be viewed as a step in a right direction, it should be kept in mind that accelerometer-only sleep stage analysis may yield better scores[^non-laboratory-alternatives] [^actigraph] - up to **81%** accuracy[^actillume].

 Since this value holds little meaning to an end-user, let's ask two simpler questions:

  - Will NeuroOn wake me up when it has an opportunity to?
  - Will NeuroOn not wake me up when it shouldn't?